Skip to content

 Adding the widget Nunjucks template

-The markup for this widget on the Nunjucks side is going to be simple.
-We require an attribute for the player to identify the code our client-side JavaScript player should target, a target where React will render our component root, and another attribute for passing data between the widget schema fields and the react app.
+The markup for this widget on the Nunjucks side (server-side template) is going to be simple.
+We require an attribute for the player to identify the code our client-side JavaScript player should target, a target where React will render our component root, and another attribute for passing data between the widget schema fields and the React app.

 nunjucks